Lisbon–Macau Raid: The flight with the Patria

-Stage 1: Lisbon–Malaga
+Stage 1: Lisbon–Málaga

 Finally on the 7 April at 6:02am Brito Pais and Sarmento de Beires took off from Vila Nova de Milfontes and ascended to 700 meters.
 They flew over Vila Real de Santo António, the last location on their route in Portugal, and then crossed over Spanish territory.
 Over Huelva they were forced to down to an altitude of just 50 meters due to thick fog above.
 Though visibility improved, a heavy rain began to fall and Brito Pais set a route over Seville at only 30 meters of altitude.
-At this point the bad weather forced them to turn away from their next waypoint, Malaga, and head south-southwest to Tarifa.
-From there they were able to turn northeast again and head for Malaga.
+At this point the bad weather forced them to turn away from their next waypoint, Málaga, and head south-southwest to Tarifa.
+From there they were able to turn northeast again and head for Málaga.

 Flying over the Algeciras Bay at an altitude of 800 meters the aircraft was hit by turbulence and dropped vertically for a few seconds and stalled.
 The pilot managed to regain control after falling 400 metres.
-Wind and rain continued to hinder them until they reached Malaga, where they completed the first stage of their trip, flying 632km in 4 hours 22 minutes.
+Wind and rain continued to hinder them until they reached Málaga, where they completed the first stage of their trip, flying 632km in 4 hours 22 minutes.

-Stage 2: Malaga–Oran
+Stage 2: Málaga–Oran

 With reports of fair weather, the pilots took off again on 9 April at 10:31.
 The objective of this stage being to cross over to the shore of North Africa, they made for Melilla.
 Just five minutes after takeoff the fuel pump broke.
 This was repaired and at 11:45 the pilots sighted Cape Three Forks on the African coast.
 They flew over Melilla and landed at Oran, completing a 450 km stage in just 2 hours and 45 minutes.